spotify/threaddump-analyzer/README.md

 ## TODO
-* Connect the submit button to a Javascript function that simply copies the whole thread dump to below the line.
+* HTML escape the text before writing it below the line.

 * Parse the thread dump and reconstruct it below the line.